-- Stamp duty exemption on instrument of agreement for a loan or financing in relation to a Micro Financing Scheme (approved by the National Small and Medium Enterprise Development Council) between a borrower and a participant bank of financial institutions. - Stamp duty exemption on all loan or financing instruments in relation to the Professional Service Fund for an amount up to RM50,000 between a borrower and Bank Simpanan Nasional.
+- Stamp duty exemption on instrument of agreement for a loan or financing in relation to a Micro Financing Scheme (approved by the National Small and Medium Enterprise Development Council) between a borrower and a participating bank or financial institution. - Stamp duty exemption on all loan or financing instruments in relation to the Professional Service Fund for an amount up to RM50,000 between a borrower and Bank Simpanan Nasional. - Stamp duty exemption on the instrument of transfer and loan agreement for purchase of first residential home w.e.f 1January 2019: